RBS boss says more branch closures possible due to Williams & Glyn transfer

-LONDON (Reuters) - Royal Bank of Scotland (RBS.L) could close more branches in England and Wales as a result of transferring customers to competitors from its Williams & Glyn unit, CEO Ross McEwan told LBC Radio on Friday.
+LONDON, May 11 (Reuters) - Royal Bank of Scotland could close more branches in England and Wales as a result of transferring customers to competitors from its Williams & Glyn unit, CEO Ross McEwan told LBC Radio on Friday.

 McEwan said more closures could come as a result of the transfer of around 120,000 small business customers to rivals to allay competition concerns following its 45.5 billion pound bailout in 2008, expected to complete by the end of the year.